huggingface/hub-docs/docs/hub/webhooks-guide-metadata-review.md

         return "Webhook received!" if result else result
 ```

-The above function will receive webhook events and creates or updates the metadata review report for the changed repository.
+The above function will receive Webhook events and creates or updates the metadata review report for the changed repository.

-## Use Spaces to deploy our webhook app
+## Use Spaces to deploy our Webhook app

-Our [main.py](https://huggingface.co/spaces/librarian-bot/webhook_metadata_reviewer/blob/main/main.py) file contains all the code we need for our webhook app.
+Our [main.py](https://huggingface.co/spaces/librarian-bot/webhook_metadata_reviewer/blob/main/main.py) file contains all the code we need for our Webhook app.
 To deploy it, we'll use a [Space](ttps://huggingface.co/docs/hub/spaces-overview).

 For our Space, we'll use Docker to run our app.
 The [Dockerfile](https://huggingface.co/spaces/librarian-bot/webhook_metadata_reviewer/blob/main/Dockerfile) copies our app file, installs the required dependencies, and runs the application.
 You can read more about Docker Spaces [here](https://huggingface.co/docs/hub/spaces-sdks-docker).

-Finally, we need to update the URL in our webhook settings to the URL of our space.
+Finally, we need to update the URL in our Webhook settings to the URL of our Space.
 We can get our Space’s “direct URL” from the contextual menu.
 Click on “Embed this Space” and copy the “Direct URL”.

 ![direct url](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/webhooks-guides/003-metadata-review/direct-url.png)

-Once we have this URL, we can pass this to the `Webhook URL` parameter in our webhook settings.
+Once we have this URL, we can pass this to the `Webhook URL` parameter in our Webhook settings.
 Our bot should now start posting reviews when monitored repositories change!

 ## Conclusion and next steps